 In most sports, a “goal against” is a goal that occurs while the goalie is assigned the position of the goalkeeper.

-Generally, if the goalie is not on the field of play at the time when the goals happens, a goal against the team does not cont against the goalie’s GAA.
+If the goalie is not on the field of play at the time when the goals happen, a goal against the team does not count against the goalie’s GAA.

 In hockey, if the goalie is pulled from the net for an offensive player, and they are not on the ice at the time, a goal against the team would not count against that goalie’s GAA.

-In soccer (football), if a goalie was acting as an offensive player but still on the field, a goal against the team would count against the goalie’s GAA.
+In soccer (football), if a goalie were acting as an offensive player but still on the field, a goal against the team would count against the goalie’s GAA.